Top 5 DeFi Trends for 2022-2024

 These are known as governance tokens.

-Searches for “governance token” have increased by 99x in the last 2 years.
+Searches for “governance tokens” have increased by 1,800% in 5 years

 These tokens are different than typical cryptocurrencies.
 Their general purpose is to provide the token-holders voting rights with regards to an underlying DeFi protocol.